dalmia/David-Silver-Reinforcement-learning/Week 6 - Value Function Approximations/README.md

 # Week 6: Value Function Approximations

-This week covers the value function approximations which make RL scalable.
+This week covers the value function approximations which make RL scalable and were the key components behind the famous Deep Q-Networks (DQN).
 The code demonstrates these algorithms in different environments.

 ## Summary